codinglead/codinglead.github.io/_posts/2020-03-19-introduction-to-node-and-express.md

 ```

-## Node Modules
+## information about Node Modules

-Similar to libaries in c or python.

-There are more than 350k modules in NPM.
+There are more than 1.3 million modules in NPM.

 ### NPM - Node Package Manager